Breadcrumb

 Portfolios should show a range of representational skills using line, tone and colour: the work should indicate a development of these skills over a period of time.
 An interest in architecture should be clear from at least some of the work in the portfolio, and a study of a building or a group of buildings with drawings of both internal and external spaces is encouraged, as is the inclusion of images from any sketch books or sketch diaries the candidates may keep.

-Candidates will generally have one interview, during which they will be expected to talk about buildings they have visited or seen in books and to explain their responses to them, whether negative or positive.
+Candidates will generally have two interviews, during which they are expected to talk about buildings they have visited or seen in books and to explain their responses to them, whether negative or positive.
 Some understanding of the role of the architect in society is also desirable.
 The interviewers may also wish to discuss the works in your portfolio.
+If you are called for interview, you will be asked to sit an assessment in the weeks before the interview itself.
+This will be a sketching task and will be the same across all Colleges.
+More information can be found on the University website.

 Typical offer conditions